 Do IMF Economists Believe in the Phillips Curve?
 Evidence from the WEO Country Groups (with Rene Zamarripa)

-The Informational Content of Congressional Wealth (with Abhiprerna Smit)
+Informational Content of Congressional Wealth

 Ownership Bias: Evidence from the Washington Post